enoch-enchill/html-css-js/T01IntroductionToWebDev/README.md

 > What is an IDE?

 The codes that make up a software are created using another special code editing software referred to as IDE (integrated development environment).
-IDE helps devs to type, edit, save, debug, run and test their work.
+IDE helps developers to type, edit, save, debug, run and test their work.
 Commonly used IDEs include Visual Studio, Visual Studio Code, Android Studio, Eclipse, Atom, NetBeans, Notepad++, IntelliJ IDE, Sublime, PHPStorm, PyCharm, IDLE, etc.

+> Installing Visual Studio Code IDE

+1. Open browser and visit: **code.visualstudio.com**
+2. Download and Install
+3. Create a folder on your computer and name it `webdev`.

 ## Lesson 02: HTML, CSS and JavaScript